-- 7. You may place library facilities that are a work based on the Library side-by-side in a single library together with other library facilities not covered by this License, and distribute such a combined library, provided that the separate distribution of the work based on the Library and of the other library facilities is otherwise permitted, and provided that you do these two things: - a) Accompany the combined library with a copy of the same work based on the Library, uncombined with any other library facilities.
-This must be distributed under the terms of the Sections above. - b) Give prominent notice with the combined library of the fact that part of it is a work based on the Library, and explaining where to find the accompanying uncombined form of the same work. - 8.
-You may not copy, modify, sublicense, link with, or distribute the Library except as expressly provided under this License.
+7. You may place library facilities that are a work based on the Library side-by-side in a single library together with other library facilities not covered by this License, and distribute such a combined library, provided that the separate distribution of the work based on the Library and of the other library facilities is otherwise permitted, and provided that you do these two things:

+b) Give prominent notice with the combined library of the fact that part of it is a work based on the Library, and explaining where to find the accompanying uncombined form of the same work.

+8. You may not copy, modify, sublicense, link with, or distribute the Library except as expressly provided under this License.
 Any attempt otherwise to copy, modify, sublicense, link with, or distribute the Library is void, and will automatically terminate your rights under this License.
-However, parties who have received copies, or rights, from you under this License will not have their licenses terminated so long as such parties remain in full compliance. - 9.
-You are not required to accept this License, since you have not signed it.
+However, parties who have received copies, or rights, from you under this License will not have their licenses terminated so long as such parties remain in full compliance.

+9. You are not required to accept this License, since you have not signed it.
 However, nothing else grants you permission to modify or distribute the Library or its derivative works.
 These actions are prohibited by law if you do not accept this License.
-Therefore, by modifying or distributing the Library (or any work based on the Library), you indicate your acceptance of this License to do so, and all its terms and conditions for copying, distributing or modifying the Library or works based on it. - 10.
-Each time you redistribute the Library (or any work based on the Library), the recipient automatically receives a license from the original licensor to copy, distribute, link with or modify the Library subject to these terms and conditions.
+Therefore, by modifying or distributing the Library (or any work based on the Library), you indicate your acceptance of this License to do so, and all its terms and conditions for copying, distributing or modifying the Library or works based on it.

+10. Each time you redistribute the Library (or any work based on the Library), the recipient automatically receives a license from the original licensor to copy, distribute, link with or modify the Library subject to these terms and conditions.
 You may not impose any further restrictions on the recipients' exercise of the rights granted herein.
-You are not responsible for enforcing compliance by third parties to this License. - 11.
-If, as a consequence of a court judgment or allegation of patent infringement or for any other reason (not limited to patent issues), conditions are imposed on you (whether by court order, agreement or otherwise) that contradict the conditions of this License, they do not excuse you from the conditions of this License.
+You are not responsible for enforcing compliance by third parties to this License.

+11. If, as a consequence of a court judgment or allegation of patent infringement or for any other reason (not limited to patent issues), conditions are imposed on you (whether by court order, agreement or otherwise) that contradict the conditions of this License, they do not excuse you from the conditions of this License.
 If you cannot distribute so as to satisfy simultaneously your obligations under this License and any other pertinent obligations, then as a consequence you may not distribute the Library at all.
 For example, if a patent license would not permit royalty-free redistribution of the Library by all those who receive copies directly or indirectly through you, then the only way you could satisfy both it and this License would be to refrain entirely from distribution of the Library.